 Verdun Estates is in character and tradition a family business.
-The farm was founded by JC Goosen in 1851 and acquired by Izak and Bertha Wolfaardt in 1918, it is one of the oldest farms in Prince Alfred’s Hamlet.
+The farm was acquired by Izak and Bertha Wolfaardt in 1918, it is one of the oldest farms in Prince Alfred’s Hamlet.
 Started as a mixed farming venture as was the norm in this region, it has turned it’s focus to Stone Fruit, and specifically Nectarines, since the 1980’s.
 It is noteworthy that the first Wolfaardt Nectarines graced the markets of the UK in as early as 1924.
-Over the years the tradition of complete family involvement was honoured, and currently it is run by the third and fourth generation of the Wolfaardt family.
-Adrian Wolfaardt heads up the team, together with his wife Lesley who acts as Financial Director.
-Their son Peter takes responsibly for production, while his wife Helen-Elize is managing the local packhouse.
-Georgina, their daughter, takes full responsibility for the export packhouse.
+Over the years the tradition of complete family involvement was honoured, firstly by Piet Wolfaardt (2nd generation) and his wife Irene.
+Adrian Wolfaardt (3nd generation) and his wife Lesley have recently retired from active farming, but still serve as Directors of the Company.

 When Verdun became fully planted in the early 2000’s, the company acquired Edenville farm in 2007 and Welverdiend farm in 2013 in order to expand their business.

-Verdun Estates are also involved in various housing and day care projects – empowering their personnel to become home owners and providing safe and continuous care for the children of their workers.
+Verdun Estates is also involved in various housing and day care projects – empowering their personnel to become home owners and providing safe and continuous care for the children of their workers.